Network coin supply approaches

 Key takeaways

-Opportunity of an expansionary network coin supply - An expansionary network coin supply approach still has a compelling argument for it to be adopted.
-If the wider economy grows on average a certain percentage each year there is a possibility that a smaller expansion rate that is reliably below this average could be effective.
+Opportunity of an expansionary network coin supply - An expansionary network coin supply approach has a compelling argument for it to be adopted in the future.
+If the wider economy grows on average a certain percentage each year there is a possibility that a small expansion rate that is reliably below this average economic growth rate could be effective.
 If the supply of the network coin was slowly increasing it would help to prevent excessive price increases of the network coin over the long term.
-This can help to dampen the negative impacts that price appreciation has on the suitability of the network coin as a form of financial collateral.
-Making even a small attempt to keep up with economic growth could make the network coin far more predictable and effective for borrowing and lending or for token exchanges due to better price stability.
-This approach assumes the economy does grow on average a small percentage fairly reliably over the long term.
-The newly minted coins could be sent straight towards the ecosystem's treasury for funding public goods.
-The obvious problem with this approach is that it would not always work predictably as the rate the economy expands and contracts can change over time.
-As long as the expansion rate is below or matching the economic growth rate, the price of the network coin should stabilise and increase more slowly than if the supply was just fixed.
-The faster an economy is able to grow on average due to a demurrage monetary system the more important it will be to consider the benefits of an expansionary network coin supply to better stabilise the price of the network coin.
+This can help to dampen the negative impacts of price appreciation and the effect this has on the coins suitability as a form of financial collateral.
+Making even a small attempt to keep up with economic growth rate could make the network coin far more predictable and effective for borrowing and lending or for token exchanges due to better price stability.
+This approach assumes the economy does grow on average a small percentage on a fairly reliably basis over the long term.
+More data will be needed on the impacts of a demurrage based system to increase confidence this is the case.
+Newly minted coins from an expansionary policy could be sent straight towards the ecosystem's treasury to fund ecosystem initiatives and public goods.
+One of the problems with this approach is that it might not always work reliably as the rate the economy expands and contracts can change over time.
+As long as the expansion rate is below or matching the economic growth rate, the price of the network coin should be somewhat stable and slowly increase over time.
+The faster an economy is able to grow on average due to a demurrage based system the more important it will be to consider the benefits of an expansionary network coin supply to better stabilise the price of the network coin.

-Considerations towards an elastic network coin supply - The complexity of trying to create an accurate approach to follow the expansion and contraction of the global economy is extremely high.
+Considerations towards an elastic network coin supply - The complexity of trying to create an accurate approach to follow the expansion and contraction of the global economy is very high.
 On-chain data is often unreliable due to the ability for people to manipulate it.
 If economic data can be made available reliably on-chain there is an opportunity to explore an elastic network coin supply implementation for the network coin.
 However a large amount of certainty is required in the robustness and security of these implementations.
 Without this it would be difficult to consider an elastic supply approach as a viable approach for a global and mission critical Web3 network.

 Most promising solution - The most promising network coin supply change approach for a Web3 network is dependent on how influential a demurrage network coin system is at increasing overall economic growth.
-If economic growth is relatively low then a fixed supply approach will be the easiest and most simple supply mechanism to adopt, this will be reliable and secure at scale.
+If economic growth is relatively low then a fixed supply approach will be the easiest and most simple supply mechanism to adopt over the long term, as this will be reliable and secure at scale.
 If the economy and demand for the network coin grows fairly modestly there might be a need to have an expansionary monetary policy using a low but consistent expansion rate.
-This would help to prevent the network coin from rapidly increasing in price due to growing demand and causing too much price instability.
-And finally if the average economic growth is on the high end of the scale then this is where it will make more sense to try and implement an elastic approach, providing this can be done in a secure and reliable way that does not create systemic risks for a mission critical network.
+This would help to prevent the network coin from rapidly increasing in price due to growing demand - something that would cause more price instability.
+If the average economic growth is on the high end of the scale and more varied then this is where it will make more sense to try and implement an elastic approach, providing this can be done in a secure and reliable way that does not create systemic risks for a mission critical network.
 Overall, a fixed supply is likely the most suitable starting point for any Web3 network due to its simplicity and reliability.
-But over time, and as more data and metrics are generated, considerations towards an expansionary or elastic supply mechanism could be warranted.
+But over time, and as more data points and metrics are gathered, considerations can be made towards an expansionary or elastic supply mechanism if they are required to better stabilise the price of the network coin.

 Last updated